PLEASE READ THIS POLICY CAREFULLY BEFORE USING THIS SITE

-- Direct Interactions: You may give us your Identity and Contact Data by making a request to receive our newsletters by completing the form on our website, by corresponding with us by phone, e-mail or otherwise or by giving us your business card.
+- Direct Interactions: You may give us your Identity and Contact Data by making a request to receive our newsletters or services by completing the form on our website, by corresponding with us by phone, e-mail or otherwise or by giving us your business card.

 6. HOW WE USE THIS INFORMATION

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

 - Where we need to perform a contract we have entered into with you.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 - Where we need to comply with a legal or regulatory obligation.